Transportation and Logistics:

 - 8 industrial parks, some with both rail and highway access

 - 1678.6 acres of land zoned for industrial use

-- Home of NRI Distribution, one of Canada’s key logistic providers catering to the active sports apparel and equipment industry
+- Home of bonded warehouse NRI Distribution, one of Canada’s key logistic providers catering to the active sports apparel and equipment industry

-The Kamloops Airport (YKA) is one of the fastest growing regional airports.
+The Kamloops Airport (YKA) is one of the fasted growing regional airports.
 It is operated by YVR Airport Services Ltd. and is the main airport in the Thompson Nicola Regional District, providing air service connections to virtually every part of the world.
+In 2018, YKA saw the highest airport traffic volume in its history with 351,631 passengers through the gates.
+In the same year, they introduced the first ever direct Kamloops – Toronto flight.
 The airport handles both passenger transport and air cargo.
-There is a solid industrial base, including aircraft sales, parts and maintenance, nearby at Fulton Field.
+There is a solid industrial base, including aircraft sales, parts and maintenance nearby at Fulton Field.
 Charter operations, forest service protection branch, air traffic control, ground transportation and storage hangars all operate as airport tenants.
-Aircraft re-fuelling and, Customs and Border Services are available.
+Aircraft refueling, Customs and Broder Services are available.

 Both the Canadian National Railway (CNR) and Canadian Pacific Railway (CPR) service Kamloops with their railways intersecting in the city.